Back to Insights

 HRDF Claimable ChatGPT Courses

-ChatGPT training for business teams is fully HRDF claimable when delivered by a registered training provider.
-Here is what Malaysian companies need to know:
+ChatGPT training for business teams is fully HRDF claimable when delivered by a registered training provider, which means Malaysian companies can fund structured AI training through their existing HRD Corp levy contributions.

 Course Formats Available